rodrigoelp/little-stories/Unlikely adventures/17-Chapter-17.md

 # Earth shattering

-Puffs, huffs, puffed huffs and huffed puffs echoed down the slide, where three children remained on the floor out of fear the jerking motion of their legs would send them plunging into nothingness.
+Puffs, huffs, puffed huffs and huffed puffs echoed down the slide, where the three children remained on the floor out of fear the jerking motion of their legs would send them plunging into nothingness.

 *"At least, it was fun!"* - said Amir in an attempt to find a positive outcome to their current predicament.

 Unfortunately, as things go, there are times when it is best to remain silent-and-sad than positive-and-cheerful.
-This was one of those opportunities Amir didn't take.
+This was one of those opportunities, which Amir didn't take.

 The words bounced against Hannah as a ball would bounce of the trigger of an explosive who just happened to wonder a little too close to a volcano about to erupt.
 Some of the frustration brewing in Hannah mixed with the empty space where her temper used to reside and she... erupted - *"Fun?
 FUN?
 Is everything a joke to you?"*